Black Mountains, Brecon Beacons National Park

 - Parking: The Skirrid car park is situated just off the B4521 (Old Ross Road) just 1.5 miles (2.4 km) east of Abergavenny on the left-hand side – Full address: Llanddewi Skirrid, Abergavenny, NP7 8AP

-Situated in the southeastern corner of the Black Mountains, the Skirrid is a great hill to climb if you are on the look out for a walk that is not too challenging, doesn’t take too long, offers some top rewards and is an all round super introduction to the Black Mountains.
+Situated in the southeastern corner of the Black Mountains, the Skirrid is a great hill to climb if you are on the lookout for a walk that is not too challenging, doesn’t take too long, offers some top rewards and is an all-round super introduction to the Black Mountains.

-The next section flattens out and leads you along the western flank of the hill, with the occasional break in the foliage to offer beautiful views of the Gavenny Valley and Sugarloaf mountain.
+The next section flattens out and leads you along the western flank of the hill, with the occasional break in the foliage to offer beautiful views of the Gavenny Valley and Sugarloaf Mountain.

 Then comes the tough bit, the steep ascent to the summit up the northern ridge.
-Thankfully the climb is short but the views from the top are spectacular.
+Thankfully the climb is short, but the views from the top are spectacular.

-Check out our trail review of the Skirrid walk.
+Check out our trail review of the Skirrid Walk.

 ______________________________